-With 4G LTE, you can use data to surf the web, and use apps that require Internet connection etc. All the calls and SMS services will be carried through either 2G or the 3G network.
+With 4G LTE, you can use data to surf the web, use apps that require an Internet connection etc. All the calls and SMS services will be carried through either 2G or the 3G network.

 Fortunately, in the case of VoLTE or Voice Over LTE, as the name suggests, all services like browsing, voice calls, SMS etc. will be handled through the data/Internet.
-This also enables you to make HD voice calls over the web (similar to the WhatsApp voice calling, which make calls over the IP network).
+This also enables you to make HD voice calls over the web (similar to WhatsApp voice calling, which makes calls over the IP network).

 The disadvantage with 4G LTE is that when you’re travelling to remote places, you will not be able to make calls since there will be no 2G/3G network to fall back to.
 But this is highly unlikely – regions across the world are more likely to have 2G/3G networks than 4G.